SUSE/velum/README.md

 - `PHAROS_KUBERNETES_CERT_DIRECTORY`: directory where the Kubernetes
   certificates are located.

+## Development

+You can develop on pharos with all its required dependencies right away using the `start` script within the `kubernetes` folder.
+You will need a [standalone kubelet](https://kubernetes.io/docs/admin/kubelet/) running in your machine.

+### Start the development container

+`> cd kubernetes`
+`> ./start`

+This will start the pharos container as well as other required containers.

+Your pharos folder will be mounted on the pharos container, so any change you do locally to pharos will be seen inside the container.
+Once that the service is up, you should be able to see the pharos service at `http://localhost:3000/` on your local machine.

+After any change that you have performed you can run any rails/rake task as if it was local, with the docker prefix, like `docker exec -it $(docker ps | grep pharos-dashboard | awk '{print $1}') rspec`.

+### Setup the database

+`> docker exec -it $(docker ps | grep pharos-dashboard | awk '{print $1}') rake db:setup`

 ## Licensing

 Pharos is licensed under the Apache License, Version 2.0.
 See